gabrielfgm/ma_econ_history/syllabus_bwe.md

 + [Arthur Lewis, *Growth and Fluctuations 1870-1913*, George Allen & Unwin: London, 1978, Chapter 1 "Prospectus"](https://ebookcentral.proquest.com/lib/kcl/reader.action?docID=453741&ppg=16)
 + [G. Arrighi, *The Long Twentieth Century: Money, Power, and the Origins of Our Times*, Verso: 1996, Chapter 3, "The Third (British) Systemic Cycle of Accumulation"](https://hdl.handle.net/2027/heb.30939)

+#### Questions

++ Was the global commodities boom of the late 19th century good or bad for the global periphery?
++ Is it possible for countries to become wealthy without industrializing?

 #### Additional